Object Management Group

 About Digital Twin Consortium

-Note to editors: Digital Twin Consortium is a registered trademark of OMG.
-See listing of all OMG trademarks.
+Note to editors: Industrial Internet Consortium and Digital Twin Consortium are registered trademarks of OMG.
+For a listing of all OMG trademarks, visit https://www.omg.org/legal/tm_list.htm.
 All other trademarks are the property of their respective owners.